ikwtif/cryptosignal-discordbot/docs/README.md

 You can leave out channel_notfound if you do not want this functionality.

 Only use the "title:true" option with a setup for 1 indicator.
 This will put everything in the title section of a discord message and will use title_indicator_template for creating the message.
+You can use name_message to have some data in the name field of the discord message when using only the title.
+If no template is provided, it will just use the title.

 ```
 # setup for discordbot